9 Ways to Redirect Money to Pay Off Your Debt

 Get Help From an Expert

-This shouldn't cost you much because credit counseling is often free of charge or provided at very low cost.
+This shouldn't cost you much because credit counseling is often free of charge or provided at a very low cost.
 Have someone in the know review your budget with you.
 She might be able to point out a few strategies or options that haven't occurred to you.
 The National Foundation for Credit Counseling can put you in touch with a credit counseling organization in your area.

 Knowing that you're one step closer to being debt-free can be very motivating and a great stress-buster.
 Look at how much you've paid off rather than at how much you still owe.
 An optimistic attitude can keep you on the right track.
 Make use of these strategies: